 Here are the following ways to prevent your cat from eating Peace Lily.

 - You can surround your Peace Lily pot with a plastic carpet protector with a knobby side up.

-- You can use a spray like a spritz deterrent that won’t affect your Peace Lilies but irritate your cat to play around.
+- You can use vinegar or a spray like a spritz deterrent that won’t affect your Peace Lilies but irritate your cat to play around.